Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: Acknowledgments

 \section{Acknowledgments}

-We thank Ron~Dickman, who introduced to us these models, spent many hours of fruitful discussions and provided valuable numerical data.
+We thank R.~Dickman, who introduced to us these models, spent many hours of fruitful discussions and provided valuable numerical data.
 We thank C.~Hoffman and A.~Teixeira for deep and inspiring discussions, and D.~Valesin for careful reading and valuable comments.
+We also thank the anonymous referees whose comments considerably improved the presentation.
 L.~T.~Rolla thanks the hospitality of CWI, where part of this research was done.
 This work had financial support from CNPq grant 141114/2004-5, FAPERJ, FAPESP grant 07/58470-1, and FSM-Paris.